dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/application-settings-overview.md

  Application settings works by persisting data as XML to different configuration (.config) files, corresponding to whether the setting is application-scoped or user-scoped.
 In most cases, the application-scoped settings are read-only; because they are program information, you will typically not need to overwrite them.
 By contrast, user-scoped settings can be read and written safely at run time, even if your application runs under partial trust.
 For more information about partial trust, see [Security in Windows Forms Overview](../security-in-windows-forms-overview.md).

  Settings are stored as XML fragments in configuration files.
 Application-scoped settings are represented by the `<applicationSettings>` element, and generally are placed in *app*.exe.config, where *app* is the name of your main executable file.
-User-scoped settings are represented by the `<userSettings>` element and are placed in *user*.config, where *user* is the user name of the person currently running the application.
-You must deploy the *app*.exe.config file with your application; the settings architecture will create the *user*.config files on demand the first time the application saves settings for that user.
+User-scoped settings are represented by the `<userSettings>` element and are placed in *user.config*.
+You must deploy the *app*.exe.config file with your application; the settings architecture will create the *user.config* file on demand the first time the application saves settings for that user.
 You can also define a `<userSettings>` block within *app*.exe.config to provide default values for user-scoped settings.

  Custom controls can also save their own settings by implementing the <xref:System.Configuration.IPersistComponentSettings> interface, which exposes the <xref:System.Configuration.IPersistComponentSettings.SaveSettings%2A> method.
 The Windows Forms <xref:System.Windows.Forms.ToolStrip> control implements this interface to save the position of toolbars and toolbar items between application sessions.
 For more information about custom controls and application settings, see [Application Settings for Custom Controls](application-settings-for-custom-controls.md).

+### Where are user-scoped settings stored

+The defualt provider, <xref:System.Configuration.LocalFileSettingsProvider>, stores user-scoped settings are stored in the <xref:System.Environment.SpecialFolder.LocalApplicationData> folder.
+If that folder is unavailable, the <xref:System.Environment.SpecialFolder.ApplicationData> folder is used.
+An app-specific subfolder is created to store the user-scoped settings.
+The name of this folder is based on three attributes about the app's main [assembly](/dotnet/standard/assembly/):

+- The assembly's <xref:System.Diagnostics.FileVersionInfo.CompanyName>.
+- A hashed value based on two pieces of information:
+  - The assembly's <xref:System.AppDomain.FriendlyName>.
+If `FriendlyName` isn't available, the <xref:System.Diagnostics.FileVersionInfo.ProductName> is used.
+  - The assembly's <xref:System.Security.Policy.StrongName> if available, otherwise the absolute **folder path** to the assembly is used.
+- The <xref:System.Reflection.AssemblyName.Version?displayProperty=nameWithType> string.

+If any of the preceding app assembly attributes change, the prior user-scoped settings are lost because a new subfolder name is generated.
+For example, if a new version of the app is released, the `AssemblyName.Version` value is different from the previous version, and the name of the subfolder used to store the user-scoped settings changes.
+If user settings must persist between app releases, create a custom settings provider.
+For more information, see [Custom Settings Providers](application-settings-architecture.md#custom-settings-providers).

 ## Limitations of Application Settings